-This bold tasting vegetable can be served with pasta for a quick meal (if interested take a look at this Puglian Italian Broccoli Rabe Orecchiette Pasta Recipe or another favorite of mine -this family recipe for Homemade Italian Broccoli Rabe Cavatelli Pasta); it can be used in a soup; as a topping for pizza; in a sandwich and my personal favorite: stir fried with lots of garlic.
+This bold tasting vegetable can be served with pasta for a quick meal (if interested, take a look at this Puglian Italian Broccoli Rabe Orecchiette Pasta Recipe or another favorite of mine -this family recipe for Homemade Italian Broccoli Rabe Cavatelli Pasta); it can be used in a soup; as a topping for pizza; in a sandwich and my personal favorite: stir fried with lots of garlic.

 ORIGINS OF THE RECIPE FOR Italian-Style Garlicky Broccoli Rabe:

 Broccoli rabe would make an appearance on the supper table at least once a week when I was a teenager, just like Swiss chard.
 I would encourage you to try out this Italian-style garlicky broccoli rabe — this stuff really does grow on you.
 Let me know if you love it or hate it, but at least you can’t say you’re confused by it anymore!

 - 1 bunch broccoli rabe